6 books to fuel your wanderlust

 Hello lovely readers!
-It has been a long time since my last post, well here is what kept me occupied -Books.
+It has been a long time since my last post, well here is what kept me occupied -Travel Books.
 I have been reading quite a lot lately and every other book that I read took me to a whole new world.
 That is the beauty of books, isn’t it?
-They act like time machines, that teleport you to a different dimension all together.
+They act like time machines, that teleport you to a different dimension altogether.
 Books show you the past, present and future they give wings to your imagination and unleash your creative spirit.
 And more so when it is a travel book!
 If you are looking for a great travel book, here are my recommendation!

 An extremely detailed travelogue on the author’s journey through Lao, Cambodia and Vietnam.
 Phil Karber starts his journey along with his friend Simon from the Mekong River in China visiting various cities in Laos (Vientiane, Luang Prabang, Pakse etc) they enter Cambodia and end their journey making their way from Saigon to Hanoi, in Vietnam.
 Phil has given a very vivid picture of the American war and its effects on the region, the book deals with details about the political scenario, environmental condition, demographics and other general statistics pertaining to the region.
-It was easy for me to visualize it all due to my stint in Vietnam (read all about my adventures here!) a background knowledge would be of great help, I am sure the keen observations made by Phil about the nature, veterans, expats, culture, history and the way with which he portrays it all will transfer you to Indochina!
-Or better yet, make you want to take a trip soon.
+It was easy for me to visualize it all due to my stint in Vietnam (read all about my adventures here!) a background knowledge would be of great help, I am sure the keen observations made by Phil about nature, veterans, ex-pats, culture, history and the way with which he portrays it all will transfer you to Indochina!
+This travel book will make you want to take a trip to Indochina real soon.

-One of the books that has been on my ‘need to read’ list since a while now and so happy to have read it.
-Eric Weiner spent a lot of time in relatively disturbed nations of the world with unhappy people in unstable state, as a result he takes a trip around the globe is search of the happiest place.
+One of the books that have been on my ‘need to read’ list since a while now and so happy to have read it.
+Eric Weiner spent a lot of time in relatively disturbed nations of the world with unhappy people in an unstable state, as a result, he takes a trip around the globe in search of the happiest place.
 The book is a harmonious blend of wit and philosophy trying to answer the question ‘what makes people happy?’
 This is what he concludes:

 What if, instead of grasping at something to hold on to, we pull up our roots and walk away?
 Instead of trying to find the way back, we walk deeper and deeper into the woods, willing ourselves to get lost.
 In this place where nothing is recognizable, not the people or the language or the food, we are truly on our own.
 Eventually, we find ourselves unencumbered by the past or the future.
 Here is a fleeting glimpse of our truest self, our self in the present moment.
 After that, maybe we can finally go home–or maybe not”

-Memoir of Miranda Kennedy, a reported from New York, who packed her life and traveled to India.
-The book takes you through Miranda’s life while in Delhi.
-At first what looked like a ‘Eat Pray Love’ in Indian setting turned out to be more of a ‘women’s life in modern India.’
+Memoir of Miranda Kennedy, a reporter from New York, who packed her life and travelled to India.
+This travel book takes you through Miranda’s life while in Delhi.
+At first, what looked like an ‘Eat Pray Love’ in Indian setting turned out to be more of a ‘women’s life in modern India.’
 It is interesting to know the day-to-day living in any country, Miranda showcases that through her friends; Geeta, Parvati and Radha.
-The book presses on international women issues, right from the boyfriend stigma to limitations due to caste system.
-Some of them where down right generalization while others were to the point.
-Was my first memoir on India, looking forward to read (better ones) the likes of The great railway bazaar by Paul Theroux
+The book presses on international women issues, right from the boyfriend stigma to limitations due to the caste system.
+Some of them were downright generalization while others were to the point.
+This was my first memoir from India, and I have already picked by the next one!
+The great railway bazaar by Paul Theroux

-A humor filled travelogue of two men trying to rediscover America through a 2200 mile long Appalachian trail.
+A humour-filled travelogue of two men trying to rediscover America through a 2200 mile long Appalachian Trail.
 As called ‘the granddaddy of long hikes’ by Bryson, this hike will give you a taste of America’s finest terrain.
 It doesn’t only charm the reader with its wit but and grip them through the breath-taking ecology but also gives a number of historical facts and data along the trail leaving them utterly satisfied.
 Already a classic and made into a motion picture which is releasing this September, so if you prefer a movie over reading a book go #TakeaHike!